boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 #### Width

-This option allows you to customize the marker width
+This option allows you to customize the marker width.
+When configuring data into `Marker size`, this property will be disabled.

 #### Height

 This option allows you to customize the marker height.
+When configuring data into `Marker size`, this property will be disabled.

 #### Advanced

+### Rule

 This option allows you to customize the map marker.